MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_CommonParameters.md

 ### -InformationVariable

 Introduced in PowerShell 5.0.
-When you use the **InformationVariable** common parameter, information records are stored in a the variable specify by the parameter.
+When you use the **InformationVariable** common parameter, information records are stored in the variable specified by the parameter.
 And PowerShell cmdlet can write information records to the **Information** stream.
 You can also use the `Write-Information` cmdlet to write information records.